Interviewing

 Here’s a sample answer for this interview question:

-“One of my projects was to build an on-demand video page fora fitness company, to teach classes online.
+“One of my projects was to build an on-demand video page for a fitness company, to teach classes online.
 This involved multiple stakeholders, including designers, product managers, and QA engineers.

 To start, we began by establishing clear objectives and goals, holding a kickoff meeting to make sure that everyone was on the same page.
 Next, we organized cross-functional working meetings where we would brainstorm ideas, discuss design concepts, and review user data.
 We set up a dedicated Slack channel where people could post updates about their role in the project and held code reviews with those on the engineering team.